aniket-gupta-88/Kafka_Fabric_Network/README.md

 Number of peers = 5.

 Block batch size = 10.

-Number of caliper worker = 5.
+Block batch timeout = 2

 Number of transaction in caliper = 1000.

 tps of caliper = 100

 ### Parameter to be changed
-Test batch timeout with different values
+Test Caliper worker with different values

-Note:- File Location: artifacts/channel/configtx.yaml (**line : 111**)
+Note:- File Location: caliper/caliper-benchmarks-local/config.yaml (**line : 4**)